auyona/snap-gap/README.md

   ZIPs for partners.
 - Automate data refresh by wrapping the cleaning scripts into a single CLI or notebook for future PolicyMap pulls.
+- Add continuous integration (CI) to automatically test cleaners and backtesters on each commit.

 For questions or collaboration ideas, open an issue or reach out directly.
 Happy digging!

+---

+## License
+Licensed under the MIT License — see LICENSE for details.

+## Citation / Credit
+If you use this code or build on this research, please credit:
+Auyona Ray (2025), "SNAP Gap Analysis / Household & Regional Fragility Index."